• Skip to primary navigation

 With an open crock, you can simply put a dish towel over the top.
 You should check on your crock every day to monitor for any mold, moisture, or weight-shifting issues.

 After a week or two, your food will be fermented and ready to enjoy.
-Depending on how tangy you like your fermented food, you can leave it in longer.
+Depending on how tangy you prefer your fermented food, you can leave it in for a longer period.

 Do some taste tests after 12 - 14 days and decide if you want to let it go for longer.
 Everybody has different personal preferences!